Launch Looker Studio and create a blank report

 - Specify Descending.

-At the top of the panel, click the Style tab.
+In the Chart table, click the Style tab.

 Under Table header, check Wrap text.